shubhtuls/PixelTransformer/README.md

 Please modify the paths in the [config files](conf/).

 ## Training
-Please see the sample commands in experiments/s2s.py
+See the sample commands in experiments/s2s.py

 ## Evaluating
-Please see the sample commands in benchmark/
+See the sample commands in benchmark/

 ## Preprocessing Data
 Most of the image datasets used correspond to standard [torchvision datasets](https://pytorch.org/vision/stable/datasets.html).
 The cat dataset used is from [Wu. etal's CVPR 2020 work](https://github.com/elliottwu/unsup3d), and can be downloaded using [their provided script](https://github.com/elliottwu/unsup3d/blob/master/data/download_cat.sh).